Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 In addition to standard private tours, he also provides special tours during the right season when baby flamingoes are hatching.

 If you’re interested in those, there are two things you should be aware of.
-First, these tours need special permission because Rio Lagartos is a biosphere reserve; the permits will be handled by your tour operator.
+First, these tours require special permission because Rio Lagartos is a biosphere reserve; your tour operator will handle the permits.

-Second, and more important, slots are limited and get snatched up fast, so make sure to book your place in advance.
+Second, and more importantly, slots are limited and get snatched up fast, so make sure to book your place in advance.

-If you’re interested in services (which I highly recommend), he has his own company and you can find his contact on Facebook.
+If you’re interested in services (which I highly recommend), he has his own company, and you can find his contact information on Facebook.
 He speaks English.

 Now, let’s move on to the standard tour that he offers.